J.D. Power: NAGSI Study Shows Hotel Guests Want Smart TVs

 TROY, Michigan—Hotel guests in every segment feel they are getting better value for their travel dollar, and according to the J.D.
-Power 2025 North America Hotel Guest Satisfaction Index (NAGSI) Study, key drivers of that improved perception of value are higher satisfaction with guest rooms, including condition, cleanliness and room amenities such as in-room smart TVs.
+Power 2025 North America Hotel Guest Satisfaction Index (NAGSI) Study, key drivers of that improved perception of value are higher satisfaction with guestrooms, including condition, cleanliness, and room amenities such as smart TVs.

 “We’re at an important inflection point in the travel marketplace where several years of record-high hotel demand and the pace of room rate increases is starting to slow,” said Andrea Stokes, hospitality practice lead at J.D.
 Power.
 “Hotel owner and operator investments in guest room décor and furnishings, in addition to bathroom updates, are paying off in higher satisfaction.
 One area in which hotels can significantly influence guest satisfaction without massive capital expense is with technology like smart TVs and updated room temperature controls.
 Travel is becoming more complex with the potential for flight delays or increased road traffic, so guests want hotels to provide the comforts of home.”